 In Copenhagen most people get around by bike.
 You will find bike lanes everywhere and it is very safe to bike around town.
 Otherwise people use public transportation.
-Not many uses cars in Copenhagen, as it is hard to get around, parking is terrible and cars in general are unnecessary in the city.
+It is not very common to have a car in Copenhagen, as it is hard to get around, parking is difficult, and cars in general are unnecessary in the city.

 Public transportation is excellent in all of Denmark.
-In Copenhagen you will find many busses, trains and the metro.
+In Copenhagen, you will find many busses, trains as well as the metro.
 CBS campuses are all located close to the metro stops - so it is easy to get here.

-To see how to get places with public transportation you can use the website/app called Rejseplanen and it can tell which bus/train to take and how long it takes.
+To see how to get places with public transportation you can use the website/app called Rejseplanen.
+It will tell which bus/train/metro to take and how long it takes.

 Rejsekort (Travel card)

 Rejsekort is the preferred method to pay for your public transportation ticket.
 Rejsekort is an electronic ticketing system for travelling by bus, train, and metro.
-You transfer money to the card and then it is easy to 'check in' and 'check out' when you travel - plus it is cheaper than buying tickets each time!
+You transfer money to the card and 'check in' and 'check out' when you travel.
+Using Rejsekort is cheaper than buying tickets each time.

-International Student Ambassadors (ISA) is a group of students at CBS, who helps international students with settling in at CBS and in Copenhagen.
-You can talk to ISA and get their advice based on their own experiences with coming to Copenhagen and starting studying at CBS.
+International Student Ambassadors (ISA) is a group of students at CBS, that help international students settle in at CBS and in Copenhagen.
+You can talk to students in ISA to get their advice based on their own experiences.

 Social life outside of CBS